lkodinsson/MARS/Basic/PHB.md

 ### Evasion (EVA)

-Evasion is your ability to quickly avoid danger, rather than relying on Deflection to take hits.
+Evasion is your ability to quickly avoid danger, rather than relying on deflection to take hits.

 ### Fortitude (FORT)